 Spouses who are both employed by the Company may take a maximum combined total of 26 weeks in the 12-month period for military caregiver leave and any other FMLA leave, including military exigency leave.
-However, no more than 12 weeks of this combined 26-week period may be taken for reasons other than to care for the service member. c.
+However, no more than 12 weeks of this combined 26-week period may be taken for reasons other than to care for the service member.

+c.
 Time Off from Work Due to Employee's Disability Due to Pregnancy/ Childbirth/Adoption

-Time off from work because of disability due to pregnancy, childbirth, foster care placement of a child, or adoption is counted as time used for FMLA/CFRA leave., but is not counted as time used for CFRA leave.
-Pregnant employees may have the right to take up to four (4) months of Pregnancy Disability Leave (PDL) in addition to CFRA leave.
+Time off from work because of disability due to pregnancy, childbirth, foster care placement of a child, or adoption is counted as time used for FMLA/CFRA leave.
 Employees who are unable to work due to pregnancy will be granted the greater of 12 weeks leave or the amount of leave to which the employee may be entitled under California state law for pregnancy-related disability or in connection with childbirth.
-Family care leaves for the birth, adoption, or foster care placement of a child must be concluded within one year of the birth, adoption, or placement.Pregnant employees may be entitled to additional leave beyond four (4) months to accommodate a pregnancy-related disability if reasonable under the circumstances and not an undue hardship.
-Pregnant employees should consult with Human Resources regarding their individual situation.
+Family care leaves for the birth, adoption, or foster care placement of a child must be concluded within one year of the birth, adoption, or placement.- Pregnant employees should consult with Human Resources regarding their individual situation.